wallymathieu/assertfail/_posts/2022-09-26-Way-of-working-and-method.md

 - Freezing code: avoid any change of parts of the written code
 - Need approval before applying changes

+These methods are not applied in every codebase.

 #### Mechanical restrictions

 Common tools to restrict what the code is allowed to do and how it is written are: